aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 # Echo Circuit 2019 Campaign Analysis

-> For more of my projects and data journey, visit my [Tableau Public](https:) for an Emergency Room Dashboard with....  .
+> For more of my projects and Data Journey, visit the rest of my [GitHub](https://github.com/aranjeetpaul).
+Or to see my Data Visualisation and Storytelling skills, visting my [Tableau Public](https:) for an Emergency Room Dashboard with.....
+Feel free to follow me on [LinkedIn](https:).

 ## Table of Contents